lankydan/corda-extendable-flows/corda-extendable-flows.md

 In this section we get to see how the developer can make use of the work done on the previous Flow.
 It already has all the needed functionality.
 The only thing that is missing is the small amount of extra traceability that the developer wants to add in.
 Thanks to the functions added to the base Flow.
 This should cause no problems.

-Let's start with extending an `@InitiatingFlow` Flow.
+Let's start with extending an Initiating Flow.
 The requirements for doing so are as follows:
 - Extend the base `@InitiatingFlow`
 - Do __not__ add `@InitiatingFlow` to the new Flow (errors will occur if you do)
-- Call the base Flow's constructor (`super` in Java)
+- Reference the base Flow's constructor (`super` in Java)
 - Override any desired functions
 - Call the new Flow instead of the base Flow